-Python and OpenCV are used to develop services and applications using Computer Vision, Machine Learning (ML), Artifact Intelligence (AI), and to learn about these technologies.
+Python and OpenCV are used to develop services and applications using Computer Vision, Machine Learning (ML), and Artificial Intelligence (AI).
+It is also used to learn about these technologies.

-Python and OpenCV can be developed with almost the same code and procedures, independent of the OS you are using, once the development environment is set up.
-For example, the book I am reading at the time of writing this article on learning uses Ubuntu Linux.
-However, the I use Windows and macOS.
+Once the development environment is set up, you can develop with Python and OpenCV using almost the same code and procedures, regardless of your OS.
+For example, the book I’m currently referencing for this learning article is based on Ubuntu Linux, but I’m using both Windows and macOS.
 Nevertheless, the Python code in the books works the same as it is.
 Also, the way to install the necessary libraries is the same.

 This article describes how to set up Python and OpenCV for Computer Vision, ML, and AI.